Leaves of Absence Frequently Asked Questions

 21. What do I do when I am ready to return from my leave of absence?

-Near the end of the leave of absence, you must contact the Leave Coordinator in Human Resources Department to facilitate your return.
+Near the end of the leave of absence, you must contact the Leave Management Specialist in Human Resources Department to facilitate your return.
 All necessary paperwork must be completed prior to your return.
-You must submit a Request to Return to Work form to the Leave Coordinator before returning to duty.
-If the leave of absence is for a health related reason to include pregnancy, the employee must submit a Work Status form from the physician to the Leave Coordinator.
+You must submit a Request to Return to Work form to the Leave Management Specialist before returning to duty.
+If the leave of absence is for a health related reason to include pregnancy, the employee must submit a Work Status form from the physician to the Leave Management Specialist.
 The release should list any restrictions that the employee has that might limit a return to full duty.
-In the event there are ANY work restrictions indicated on the Work Status form, the employee’s supervisor must review the restrictions in order to determine weather or not they can be accommodated.
-If the restrictions can be accommodated, then a Transitional Duty form MUST be completed and signed by BOTH the employee and his/her supervisor.
-Upon receipt of the Request to Return to Work, the Work Status Form, and the Transitional Duty form (if applicable), the employee will be returned to active status (DEC Legal pages 4 and 11of 16, DEC Local page 5 of 10).
+In the event there are ANY work restrictions indicated on the Work Status form, our ADA Cooredinator will work with the employee’s supervisor to review the restrictions in order to determine weather or not they can be accommodated.
+If the restrictions can be accommodated, the employee may return to work.
+Upon receipt of the Request to Return to Work, the Work Status Form, and the approval of the accommodations (if applicable), the employee will be returned to active status (DEC Legal pages 4 and 11of 16, DEC Local page 5 of 10).

 22. What do I do if my leave of absence is nearing the end, but I am not ready to return?

-You must notify the Leave Coordinator.
+You must notify the Leave Management Specialist.
 The specifics and the length of time that an employee may be on a leave of absence are outlined in District Policy.